5G-MAG/rt-mbs-examples/mbs-docker-setup/README.md

 ```bash
 docker exec -it test_mbs_af_as manage-mbs-user-service
 ```
-This creates an MBS User Service and an MBS User Data Ingest Session, then destroys them after a certain amount of time.
+This creates an MBS User Service and an MBS User Data Ingest Session, then destroys them after a certain amount of time (60 seconds).

 ## Docker Monitor